zebra-stage/zebra-stage.github.io/dcs/rfid/fixedreaders/read2cloud/1-0/cloudconnect/docs/System-Overview.md

 ### Management Interface

-Used to perform management actions on the reader (for example, firmware upgrade, getting reader configuration, and setting reader configuration).
+The Management Interface provides both a command/response interface and an asyncrhonous event interface.
+The command response interface can be used to perform management actions on the reader (for example, firmware upgrade, getting reader configuration, and setting reader configuration).
+The asyncrhonous event interface can be used to monitor health events from the reader.

 ### Control Interface

-Used to perform control actions on the reader (for example, configuring the radio mode, starting/stopping the tag reads).
+The Control Interface is a command/response interface.
+It is used to perform control actions on the reader (for example, configuring the radio mode, starting/stopping the tag reads).

 ### Data Interface

-Used to consume the RFID tag data from the reader.
+The Data Interface provides a asynchronous interface event interface.
+It  is used to consume the RFID tag data from the reader.

 These interfaces can be configured independently to allow for access via cloud or  locally within the private network.
 Description of configuring the interfaces can be found [here](CloudConnectConfiguration.md).